Which country is cheaper, France or Germany?

 See also Paris Party Hostels.

-France has a handful of resorts to choose from.
+With a selection of resorts, France makes a nice vacation spot.
 The beach areas on the southern and western coastline are home to numerous resorts, especially once you get away from the historic towns and move a bit further along the coast.
 Plenty more ski resorts can be found in the mountains, too, and are especially busy during the winter months.
 Numerous destinations in the interior of France also offer resort-like amenities, such as the options near Disneyland Paris or some of the historic castles which have been renovated into hotels.

 Nice: The city has boutique hotels as well high end luxury resorts.
 Popular options include Hyatt Regency Nice Palais de la Méditerranée, Hôtel Suisse, and AC Hotel by Marriott.